Mooresville, North Carolina: Government

-The town of Mooresville is run in a Commission-Manager style of municipal government with the Town Manager being Randy Hemann.
-The Mooresville Board of Commissioners is presided by Mayor Miles Atkins and can be presided over by Mayor Pro Tempore and Ward 4 Commissioner Lisa Qualls in the event of Atkins’ absence.
+The town of Mooresville is run in a Commission-Manager style of municipal government with the Town Manager being Tracey Jerome.
+The Mooresville Board of Commissioners is presided by Mayor Chris Carney and can be presided over by Mayor Pro Tempore and Ward 4 Commissioner Lisa Qualls in the event of Carney’s absence.

+Education

+Public schools

+Schools located in Mooresville operated by Mooresville Graded School District include: